Middle East and North Africa Energy

 Spotlight discussion: Moving beyond oil in Saudi Arabia

 - How can the Vision 2030 reforms and the National Transformation Programme deliver diversification and achieve long-term economic change?
-How does the proposed part-privatization of Saudi Aramco fit into this course of action?
+How does the proposed part-privatisation of Saudi Aramco fit into this course of action?

 Session Two | Regional Opportunities, Realities and Expectations

-This session will assess opportunities in the region’s oil and gas sectors, including developments since the signing of the Joint Comprehensive Plan of Action on Iran’s nuclear programme, and hopes for the energy sector in Iraq.
+This session will focus on commercial opportunities in two of the regions underdeveloped oil and gas exporters with major production potential – Iran and Iraq, including developments since the signing of the Joint Comprehensive Plan of Action on Iran’s nuclear programme, and hopes for the energy sector in Iraq.

 - To what extent are relations between Iran and the West improving?
 What openings may emerge for international investment?